 If you took a train from Paris to Rouen, take a few minutes to have a look at the station and its belfry when you get out.

 The Beaux-Arts Museum is free and is France’s second-biggest impressionist art gallery!
 It opens at 10 am, so it can be hard to fit in a short-day itinerary.
 If you don’t have time to go in, it’s still a nice building to see from the outside.

 The Palais de Justice is a fascinating building.
 I’ve walked past this masterpiece hundreds of times, and I could always spot a new detail on the Gargoyles.

-The Gros Horloge is a unique clock from the 15th century that goes over the paved pedestrian street.
+The Gros Horloge is an iconic monument that goes over a busy, paved pedestrian street with half-timbered houses between Place du Vieux Marché and the Cathedral.
 You can visit it for the single experience of being inside a clock, and the fantastic views of the roofs and the Cathedral.
+It is one of the oldest working clocks in Europe: the Renaissance arch is from the 16th century, but the mechanism is from the 14th century.

 As you go down Gros Horloge Street, you cannot miss the majestic Cathedral of Notre Dame.
 During summer (June to September), there’s a light show on the Cathedral at night (check timetables here) that you don’t want to miss if you chose to spend one night in the town.
 There was already a church there in the 4th century.
 It says a lot about the great past of Rouen.
-This Cathedral has been destroyed and rebuilt many times, so there is an interesting mix of styles in there.
-I first saw the Cathedral in Monet’s famous series of paintings.
+This Cathedral has been destroyed and rebuilt many times, so there is an interesting mix of styles there.
+I first saw the cathedral in Monet’s famous series of paintings.
 It is also famous for having the highest spire in France (151 m).

 If you finish your lunch before 2 pm, take a walk in the Jardins de l’Hotel de Ville (Town Hall Gardens) and admire the Abbatiale St Ouen, one of Rouen’s most famous buildings.
 It will open again at 2 pm for visits, and it’s worth a look inside.